peterhinch/micropython-async/v3/docs/EVENTS.md

 Callbacks are not a natural fit in this model.
 Viewing the declaration of a synchronous function, it is not evident how the function gets called or in what context the code runs.
 Is it an ISR?
 Is it called from another thread or core?
-Or is it a callback running in a `uasyncio` context?
+Or is it a callback running in a `asyncio` context?
 You cannot tell without trawling the code.
 By contrast, a routine such as the above example is a self contained process whose context and intended behaviour are evident.